melanger/check_syncrepl_extended/README.md

                         user use to connect to the LDAP directory must have write permission on this attribute on each object.
   --replace-touch       In touch mode, replace value instead of adding.
+  --page-size=PAGE_SIZE
+                        Page size : if defined, paging control using LDAP v3 extended control will be enabled.
 ```

 Copyright